EyeSeeTea/d2-tools/README.md

 A minimum group to add that group to the users without any template group (WIDP requirement)

-A minimum role to add that role to the users without any role (DHIS requirement) A push_program_id variable with the program ID to send the report
+A minimum role to add that role to the users without any role (DHIS requirement) A pushProgram variable with the program ID to send the report

 A list of templates (user with the valid roles, and group to identify which users could use those roles).

 A list with flags to control the script (permissionFixerConfig).

-A boolean variable push_report to determine if the script must send the report after processing all users
+The pushReport boolean variable determines whether the script should send the report after processing all users.

-A boolean variable pushFixedUserGroups to allow push the fixed usergroups (for those users without widp template user group)
+The pushFixedUserGroups boolean variable enables pushing fixed user groups for users who do not have a WIDP template user group.

-A boolean variable pushFixedUsersRoles to allow the push of the fixed users.
+The pushFixedUsersRoles boolean variable allows the pushing of fixed user roles.

-A boolean variable forceMinimalGroupForUsersWithoutGroup to determine ignore the users with invalid usergroup exception, assuming for that users the minimal group
+The forceMinimalGroupForUsersWithoutGroup boolean variable determines how to handle users with invalid user groups.
+If set to true, it treats these users as if they are assigned to the minimal group without updating their user group.
+If set to false, it assigns the minimal group to users without a template user group on the server.

 An example of the datastore: